 Renal and neurological dysfunctions are the main complications.

-Thrombotic thrombocytopenic purpura (TTP) is a clinical syndrome characterised by microangiopathic haemolytic anaemia and thrombocytopenic purpura.
+TTP is a clinical syndrome characterised by microangiopathic haemolytic anaemia and thrombocytopenic purpura.
 Although the original descriptions included a pentad of microangiopathic haemolytic anaemia, thrombocytopenic purpura, neurological dysfunction, renal dysfunction, and fever, most patients do not have the entire pentad.
 There are no pathognomic features of TTP.
 Without treatment, TTP is typically fatal.
-Pathophysiology can involve the absence of von Willebrand factor cleaving enzyme (ADAMTS-13), resulting in unusually large von Willebrand multimers that lead to platelet aggregation and subsequent thrombocytopenia and microthrombi.
+Pathophysiology involves the absence of von Willebrand factor cleaving enzyme (ADAMTS-13), resulting in unusually large von Willebrand multimers that lead to platelet aggregation and subsequent thrombocytopenia and microthrombi.
 Some evidence suggests that at least 33% of patients with idiopathic TTP may have severe ADAMTS-13 deficiency.
 For the diagnosis of TTP, ADAMTS-13 activity levels of <5% to 10% are diagnostic.

 History and exam